 Ultimately, you’ll never really know what’s going on in the minds of other people, but when you quiet your own, you’ll discover that who you are right now is more than enough.

-Wishing you peace, serenity, love + joy this holiday season.
+Wishing you peace, serenity, love + joy this holiday season and always.

 Love + Gratitude,